dreamcatcher-tech/network/ideas/Interpulse/AppRoot/Sign only the approot.md

 Instead of pointer to previous pulse, store a pointer to previous approot.
 If path had changed for a pulse, should record these moves somewhere ?

+## Child communication
+Each child may communicate with others in the complex multiple times before Downside is that extracting the child chain out and moving it over to another

+## Not hashing children ?
+Why hash children at all ?
+Why make them be their own pulse, why not just treat as a substate of the parent ?
+Then, all communication is done via a path in the supervisor tree, rather than a hash ?

 ## Cutoff
 The approot should specify the maximum number of joules that are premitted to be burnt before a signed approot must take place.
 This makes the results predictable, but still keeps the system responsive.